victorjoh/lions-pride-inn/README.md

-constructors that already exist.** We imagine that there is a lot of other code that is using this piece of code, and by changing the signatures we would affect other untested code which is too risky. **You are also not allowed to change the implementation of getTemperature in the Freezer or the Fridge classes.**
+constructors that already exist.** We imagine that there is a lot of other code that is using this piece of code, and by changing the signatures we would affect other untested code which is too risky. **You are also not allowed to change the behavior of getTemperature in the Freezer or the Fridge classes.**

 You are allowed to change everything else like adding additional methods, constructors and classes.
 You can modify the code within the existing methods or